Digital-Contraptions-Imaginarium/oa-runner/README.md

 - All investigation options should be formatted in a format suitable for printing, so that the runner can take them with her.
 QR codes could be associated to each possible scenario being investigated, e.g. there could be one QR to say that 22 Bridge Street exists and another QR to say that it does not.

 ##Licence
-Northing/Easting to Latitude/Longitude conversion in JavaScript code is done using Chris Veness' libraries available at [http://www.movable-type.co.uk/scripts/latlong-gridref.html](http://www.movable-type.co.uk/scripts/latlong-gridref.html) licensed under CC-BY 3.0, that implement the algorithms described by Ordnance Survey in the "A guide to coordinate systems in Great Britain" document at [www.ordnancesurvey.co.uk/docs/support/guide-coordinate-systems-great-britain.pdf](www.ordnancesurvey.co.uk/docs/support/guide-coordinate-systems-great-britain.pdf).
+Northing/Easting to Latitude/Longitude conversion in JavaScript code is done using Chris Veness' libraries, available at [http://www.movable-type.co.uk/scripts/latlong-gridref.html](http://www.movable-type.co.uk/scripts/latlong-gridref.html) and included in this repository for convenience.
+The libraries are licensed under CC-BY 3.0 and implement the algorithms described by Ordnance Survey in the "A guide to coordinate systems in Great Britain" document at [www.ordnancesurvey.co.uk/docs/support/guide-coordinate-systems-great-britain.pdf](www.ordnancesurvey.co.uk/docs/support/guide-coordinate-systems-great-britain.pdf).

+All other code is copyright (c) 2014 Digital Contraptions Imaginarium Ltd. and licensed under the terms of the [MIT licence](LICENCE.md).